ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 ### User Privacy and Security

 In the previous chapter we looked at the value we can provide by respecting a user's privacy with Do Not Track.
 However, many users are simply unaware of these types of features.
 One way that we can aid the privacy of all users is by using HTTPS on our sites.
 This provides our users with private, encrypted connections to our sites.
 HTTPS prevents monitoring of sites on public networks as well as preventing passive attackers from eavesdropping on a user's web traffic.
-[PROVIDE EXAMPLE]

 ### Site Authenticity